Risk of severe life-threatening birth defects caused by lenalidomide:

-What should I know about storage and disposal of lenalidomide?
+How should I safely storae and dispose of lenalidomide?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Return any medication that is outdated or no longer needed to your doctor, the pharmacy that gave you the medication, or the manufacturer.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.